SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

    variable `ckpt_overhead` is used to specify the amount of time (in seconds) needed for checkpointing and requeuing the job.
 It should match the sig_time in the `--signal` option.
-5. The steps 2-4 repeat until the job runs for the desired amount of time (96 hours) or the job completes.
+5. Steps 2-4 repeat until the job runs for the desired amount of time (96 hours) or the job completes.

 !!! note